christroutner/koa-ipfs-blog-rpi/README.md

 should be the same address associated with your [memo.cash](https://memo.cash) profile.

+- Build the Docker container with: `docker-compose build`

 - Run the docker container: `docker-compose up`

 - Or, run the docker container in daemon mode: `docker-compose up -d`